Roll20/roll20-character-sheets/HarnMaster3_v2/README.md

 * Healing Rolls
 * Weapon Quality Checks
 * Attack/Defense rolls with adjustments.
+* Separate missile weapon section with ranges and their penalties & damage (new in V2)
 * Dedicated roll button to roll attacks with HM penalty (new in V2)
 * Spell/Ritual/Psionic checks.
 * EMLs for in sheet rolls are capped at 5/95 respectively as per rules.